 Virtually all mentioned communication types can be executed via the OPC server.
-The PmOpcClient object is then used in the PROMOTIC application - See also Communication by OPC interface.
+In the PROMOTIC application the PmOpcClient object is then used - See also Communication by OPC interface.
 There are many OPC server manufacturers.
 Below you can fing a short list.

 This OPC server is supplied by default with the PLC programming environment or it can be purchased in its software package SOFTNET, etc. The OPC server (or its variants) supports virtually all protocols required for the communication with the PLCs of the Simatic type (serial link, MPI, PROFIBUS, PROFINET, PPI, SinecH/L, etc.).